-Acquisition related costs include approximately \$ 3.8 million paid to a company as compensation for financial advisory services rendered in connection the acquisition of Portage Pharma Ltd., detailed under Overview section of this report.
-This consists of issuance of approximately 9.8 million common shares of the Company on June 4, 2013 valued at \$0.39 being the quoted market price of the common shares on the date of their issuance.
+Acquisition related costs in fiscal 2014 included approximately \$ 3.8 million paid to a company as compensation for financial advisory services rendered in connection the acquisition of Portage Pharma Ltd.,.
+This consisted of issuance of approximately 9.8 million common shares of the Company on June 4, 2013 valued at \$0.39 being the quoted market price of the common shares on the date of their issuance.

-Approximately \$13,000 fee was paid in cash to various independent consultant for due diligence on Biohaven, detailed under Overview section of this report and other potential investment targets.

-The cost was expensed as per IFRS 3.
+Approximately \$ 13,000 fee was paid in cash to various independent consultant for due diligence on Biohaven, The cost was expensed as per IFRS 3.